Free Student Account

 If you need a student visa to enter the UK, you must be able to prove you have the funds to pay for your studies.

 You will need to produce bank statements showing you have the money to pay for your first year tuition fees,

 plus accommodationg and living expenses.
 If you are unable to prove this,

 your visa application will be rejected and you will lose any registration and visa application fees you have paid.

 Please be aware of this before submitting your application!

-Can I work in the UK to pay for my course and support myself?
+Can I work in the UK to pay for my studies?

 There are no employment restrictions on citizens of the EU (or Iceland, Norway, Switzerland or Liechtenstein).

-Holders of general student visas are able to work part time during term time (10 or 20 hours, depending on the level
+Holders of Tier 4 student visas may able to work part time during term time (10 or 20 hours, depending on the level

 of your course) and full time during vacations.
-But if you enter the UK on a student visitor visa, you will not be
+But it depends on the level of course you are studying and the